Artist – Tape Art NZ

 Paper Lantern Workshops

-The artists are inviting you to join them in creating a series of six paper sculpture lanterns, with colourful cellophane-stained glass inserts created in these free workshops.
-The lanterns will be large scaled and finely detailed, and will be installed into the Lower Hutt Events Centre on Saturday 17 August at the Final Fantastic Festivities.
-You will get the opportunity to make the gorgeous stained glass like inserts and puncture patterns that will filter the light and make the art works glow beautifully.
+The artists are inviting you to join them in creating a series of six paper sculpture lanterns, with colourful cellophane-stained glass inserts created in these free warm up workshops at various hubs around the city.
+The lanterns will be large scaled and finely detailed, and will be installed into the Lower Hutt Events Centre on Saturday 17 August at the Final Fantastic Festivities where you will get the opportunity to see these beautiful community lanterns in all their glowing glory.

 Suitable for ages 12+.
 Limited availability, please reserve your place via Eventfinda by clicking on the links below.